Russ Van Dyke

 In addition to his duties as the anchor for daily news broadcasts, Van Dyke hosted the live public-opinion program What Do You Say? at 12:15 PM on weekdays.
 The program ran for 20 years, starting in the 1940s, and featured "man in the street" interviews.
 Over the course of its run, the program covered more than 5,000 topics.
 On television his program Special Report covered a single local news topic in depth, every Sunday night after the 10:00 PM newscast.

 For many years, Van Dyke gave the daily TV weather reports standing behind a transparent map of the United States and writing upon it with a grease pencil.
 The map and Van Dyke were photographed from in front of the map, and the video was flipped electronically to prevent Van Dyke's writing from appearing backwards to the viewer.
 The text he read while delivering the forecast was written in white on the map, and it remained invisible to the viewer because the background behind the map was also white.
 The glass map, originally criticized by KRNT's general manager, was popular with viewers and remained in use for more than 20 years.
 It is now on display at the Iowa State Historical Society Building in Des Moines, with Van Dyke's handwriting still on it.

-In the summer of 1987, Van Dyke moderated a Public Television debate on "Economics in America" between Joe Biden, Al Gore, Richard Gephart, Jessie Jackson, Bruce Babbitt, Paul Simon and Michael Dukakis, who were running in the Democratic Party primary election for the 1988 United States presidential election.
+In the summer of 1987, Van Dyke moderated a Public Television debate on "Economics in America" between Joe Biden, Al Gore, Richard Gephardt, Jesse Jackson, Bruce Babbitt, Paul Simon and Michael Dukakis, who were running in the Democratic Party primary election for the 1988 United States presidential election.